Related Content

 Plus asking the driver where you need to leave the bus is of course still an option.

-Taking the bus is also cheaper than taking the Underground, the bus fare is £1.50, but a Zone 1 journey by Underground is £2.40 when using an Oyster Card; the end-to-end tickets for train journeys which involve a cross-London transfer won't include the bus ride, but they can be used on the Underground.
+Taking the bus is also cheaper than taking the Underground, the bus fare is £1.50, but a Zone 1 journey by Underground is £2.80 when using Contactless payment; The end-to-end tickets for train journeys which involve a cross-London transfer won't include the bus ride, but they can be used on the Underground.

-You can’t pay for a ride with cash, so have to use a bank debit card (beware of international bank fees) or Oyster Cards which can’t be purchased from the driver, but can be issued by machines in the Underground station.
+You can’t pay for a bus ride with cash, so have to use Contactless payment or Oyster Cards - which can’t be purchased from the driver, but can be issued by machines in the Underground station.

 from Euston